derMacon/GuitarTrainer/README.md

 # GuitarTrainer:
 A program that trains you to recognize heard notes / chords.
-There are be four modes available:
+There are four modes available:
 - hearing a note and selecting it on the fretboard and the sheets
 - translating a sheet note to the possible positions on the fretboard
 - translating a position on the fretboard to a sheet note